-- Providing Learning Support with relevant information and evidence of the candidate's persistent and significant difficulties - Showing how the candidate's difficulties have impacted on teaching and learning in the classroom and providing evidence of this for the Head of Learning Support - Detailing the candidate's normal way of working within the centre, the support given and how this relates to the proposed arrangements.
-Teaching staff must record any support regularly provided in the classroom
+- providing the Head of Learning Support with relevant information and evidence of the candidate's persistent and significant difficulties; - showing how the candidate's difficulties have impacted on teaching and learning in the classroom and providing evidence of this for the Head of Learning Support; - detailing the candidate's normal way of working within the centre, the support given and how this relates to the proposed arrangements.
+Teaching staff must record any support regularly provided in the classroom; - making the Head of Learning Support aware of any candidate who is underperforming during subjects test and who might benefit from access arrangements before or immediately after the Year 10 or Year 12 mock exams; - discussing access arrangements possibilities with the Head of Learning Support before any discussion takes place with the candidate or their family.